MicrosoftDocs/connected-spaces/articles/queue-management-summary-page.md

 ---
 author: lkbryant-MSFT
-description: Learn how to view the Queue management summary page in the Dynamics 365 Connected Store (public preview) web app to get insights on your store ms.author: labryan ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
+description: Learn how to view the Queue management summary page in the Dynamics 365 Connected Store Preview web app to get insights on your store ms.author: labryan ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
-title: View the Queue management summary page in the Dynamics 365 Connected Store (public preview) web app ms.reviewer: v-brycho
+title: View the Queue management summary page in the Dynamics 365 Connected Store Preview web app ms.reviewer: v-brycho
 ---

-# View the Queue management summary page in Dynamics 365 Connected Store public preview
+# View the Queue management summary page in Dynamics 365 Connected Store Preview

-You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store (public preview) web app to get insights on your retail store.
+You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store Preview web app to get insights on your retail store.
 The **Analytics** page includes insights for the Shopper analytics, Display effectiveness, and Queue management camera skill zones.
 This article focuses on the summary page for the Queue management skill zone.

 ## View the Queue management summary page